Arm Injury Compensation Claims

 Because the arm is used in a wide variety of tasks, from household chores, through to workplace duties and even plays a pivotal role in other human contact and interactions with pets, an injury to this limb can have massive implications for all areas of your life.
-We have managed many arm injury claims and the most common types of injury that are presented to us include:

 - Falls from heights (such as climbing frames, work shelving units or unprotected balconies)

 - Impact from a falling object or moving weight

 A broken arm can heal relatively quickly once a diagnosis has been made and treatment has been established, though the negative impact of this type of broken bone can be significant, affecting the ability to drive, work, take part in sports, write and so on.

 The elbow can become dislocated when the bones in the forearm (radius and ulna) displace themselves from the position of the bone in the upper arm (the humerus).
 This type of elbow injury can be incredibly painful and lead to severe motion restrictions, discomfort and functionality complications.
 A dislocated elbow can also cause damage to the surrounding tissue and nerves in the arm which can lead to the need for prolonged treatment and impede the capacity to work and fulfil normal daily activities.
 Dislocated elbows often occur when a person outstretches their arm to take the impact of a fall.
 If the fall, trip, slip or push was caused by another person, you may be eligible to make a claim for personal injury compensation.